 Note: Since this is a rather controversial subject, I highly recommend that you read the whole article through, especially the last paragraph.

 It is a known fact that many photographers lust after the latest and greatest gear on the market.
 While it is understandable why one would want the latest generation DSLR or mirrorless camera, it might be a good idea to hold off on the latest versions of lenses.
 Why?
 Because modern lenses are only made to yield the best sharpness possible.
-This means that they are essentially over-corrected for astigmatism, spherical aberration, chromatic aberration, distortion, vignetting, coma and many other aberrations, some of which are yet unknown to mankind.
-As a result, we end up with big, bulky and heavy lenses that have way too many lens elements.
-And if you know anything about optics, you should already know that more elements rob of light, tonality, micro-contrast, depth and feel – things you cannot gain back or recplicate in post-processing.
-This is very serious to the level that we can safely make the following claim (backed by evidence presented below, of course): modern lenses trade beautiful life-like rendition and 3D pop for ultimate sharpness.
+This means that they are essentially over-corrected for astigmatism, spherical aberration, chromatic aberration, distortion, vignetting, coma, and many other aberrations, some of which are yet unknown to mankind.
+As a result, we end up with big, bulky, and heavy lenses that have way too many lens elements.
+And if you know anything about optics, you should already know that more elements rob of light, tonality, micro-contrast, depth, and feel – things you cannot gain back or replicate in post-processing.
+This is very serious to the level that we can safely make the following claim (backed by the evidence presented below, of course): modern lenses trade beautiful life-like rendition and 3D pop for ultimate sharpness.

 The Lies of Lens Manufacturers

 For the past 10+ years, camera manufacturers have been continuously lying to their customers.
-They are making modern lenses with all kinds of new lens elements that are supposed to correct for different lens aberrations.
+They are making modern lenses with all kinds of new lens elements that are supposed to correct different lens aberrations.
 Never before we were faced with so many confusing lens elements that require an optical dictionary to make any sense out of them: aspherical, low-dispersion, extra low-dispersion, super low-dispersion, high-refractive index, fluorite, etc – you name it!
-And that’s not even counting all the crazy coatings like: nano, super integrated coating, SWC, HD, eBAND, Spectra, T*, BARR, so on and so forth.
+And that’s not even counting all the crazy coatings like: nano, super integrated coating, SWC, HD, eBAND, Spectra, T*, BARR, and so on and so forth.
 It looks like lens manufacturers are engaged in deception and confusion tactics to make people as unaware of what they are doing as possible.
 And it seems to be working quite well for them too.
 Just take a look at how profitable lens manufacturers have been getting, pushing all that “super duper” meaningless glass.
 On top of that, we now have manufacturers like Zeiss, who are appealing to all the sharpness freaks, by making lenses that have as many lens elements as there are people who believe in spherical earth theory, resulting in optical junk that weighs more than the camera itself and costing as much as a used car.
-Photography websites are paying too much attention to meaningless things like sharpness and bokeh, while forgetting about things that truly matter in photography: tonality, life-like rendition, depth, 3D pop, micro-contrast and color precision.
+Photography websites are paying too much attention to meaningless things like sharpness and bokeh while forgetting about things that truly matter in photography: tonality, life-like rendition, depth, 3D pop, micro-contrast and color precision.

 Lastly, I still cannot get over the fact that all modern lenses no longer use lead as part of the chemical formula when making glass elements.
 Lead glass is far more efficient than non-leaded glass when it comes to its refractive index, so if manufacturers continued to use as much lead as possible when making lens elements, we would not have to add those robbing corrective lens elements that make our images look dull and unreal.
-I am not sure what EPA and FDA was thinking – it is not like anyone would be eating those lenses in the first place!
-And who dumps their lenses in trash?
+I am not sure what EPA and FDA were thinking – it is not like anyone would be eating those lenses in the first place!
+And who dumps their lenses in the trash?
 I don’t.
 And I know of many others that don’t.
 I can statistically prove that photographers don’t just trash their lenses – we mostly resell or keep them.

 It truly boggles my mind to see such trends in our industry!
 Enough of ranting, let’s jump to images and side-by-side comparisons to prove that modern lenses are junk compared to their older counterparts.
 Let’s start with the death of the 3D pop.